When it comes to expanding your business, sales professionals will tell you it begins and ends with one thing: leads.

 |Webinar||A live or recorded seminar conducted over the internet, usually 1 hour||Social Security Benefits for Widows and Widowers|

-Almost any lead generation tactic you’ll use will involve a form of the above process to create brand awareness and growth via content marketing, blogs and social media.
-Financial advisors can take a page out of the digital marketer’s playbook and use this strategy to expand their client base.
-This assumes an email campaign system such as Constant Contact or MailChimp and compliance-approved materials are already in place.
+Almost any lead generation tactic you’ll use will involve a form of the above process to create brand awareness and growth via content marketing, blogs, and social media.
+Your sales team is begging you to take these recommendations seriously.

 Tina Powell is the CEO of C-Suite Social Media, a full-service digital marketing and social media marketing consultancy for leaders in financial services who want to stand out.
 With over 20 years of hands-on digital marketing campaign and strategy, Tina’s extensive experience has kept her on the leading edge of marketing and social media.
 Prior…